“A testament to resilience and the human heart!”

 — DONALD ALTMAN, psychotherapist and award-winning author.

-Available here in paperback and eBook.
+Available here and on Amazon worldwide in paperback and eBook.

 (Audiobook coming soon!)